-On January 6, 2021, Hargis-Getsinger and her husband traveled to Washington, D.C. by bus from their home in South Carolina to protest the November 2020 presidential election.
-See ECF 38 (Statement of Offense) at ¶ 8.
-Hargis-Getsinger got her friend (Person - 1) a seat on the bus.
+On January 6, 2021, Getsinger and his wife traveled to Washington, D.C. by bus from their home in South Carolina to protest the November 2020 presidential election.
+See ECF 38 (Statement of Offense) at \P 8.
+The Getsingers got their friend (Person - 1) a seat on the bus.
 Person - 1 rode to D.C. with the Getsingers and live-streamed video of the Getsingers' activity at the Capitol and posted pictures of the bus ride to D.C., including the photo below: